eric-brechemier/digitalocean-shell-api/README.md

 Each script in this client reads a list of lines in a tab-separated format from the standard input and writes text in the same format to the standard output.
-Lines starting with a '#' are treated as comments and ignored.
+Lines starting with a '#' are treated as comments and ignored in the input.
+The first line of output is a comment which lists headers for the tabular data.

 The exit status of each script is set according to the 'status' in the response of the HTTP API: `0` for `OK` and `1` for `ERROR`).
 This allows to chain